Codes provide a fixed reference when facing new situations.

 The net effect reduces uncertainty and increases trust.
-With it comes greater loyalty to the organization and its aims.

 - Codes of ethics express values and aspirations.
 Instead of specifics of what to do, a code of ethics describes how to approach what to do.